 Book a last minute flight or make another hotel reservation through one of the many quality travel agents in the city’s CBD.
 Travel agencies specialising in business travel, such as Corporate Traveller, have a great track record at catering to this special type of traveller.
 Contact them by phone or email, discuss your travel plans, and leave it all in the hands of the professionals.

 If you need a quiet place to get some work done whilst on a business trip to Brisbane, then make sure you pay a visit to one of the city’s co-working spaces.
+Co-working spaced, loved by the digital nomad community, are also useful for corporate or business travellers.
 Brisbane has many centrally located co-working spaces that can be rented by the day or month.
 Most spaces give you a private desk, fast internet, free tea and coffee, and printing facilities.

 Gyms and Fitness Centres